Koenkk/zigbee2mqtt.io/docs/devices/TS0601_thermostat_1.md

 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"schedule_sunday": NEW_VALUE}`.

 ### Boost_heating (binary)
-Boost Heating: press and hold "+" for 3 seconds, the device will enter the boost heating mode, and the ▷╵◁ will flash.
+Boost Heating: press and hold "+" for 3 seconds, the device will enter the boost heating mode, and the â·âµâ will flash.
 The countdown will be displayed in the APP.
 Value can be found in the published state on the `boost_heating` property.
 It's not possible to read (`/get`) this value.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"boost_heating": NEW_VALUE}`.